gridsim/semsim/README.md

 SemSim is an executable project thus you can run it by moving in the root folder (the folder this README file should be) and run :

-    python semsim/main.py <jsonfile>

-with, `<jsonfile>` a json file representing the simulation.
+    python semsim/main.py [-h] [--port PORT] [--version] [--file] [--day DAY] [--step STEP] [files [files ...]]

+with:

+positional arguments:
+    files                   The list of the file to process.
+Each file will be managed by its own process and Gridsim simulator.

+optional arguments:
+    -h, --help              Show this help message and exit --port PORT, -p PORT    The listen port.
+Default 10600.
+    --version, -V           Show program's version number and exit --file, -f              Allow given one file containing a list of files to simplify the cammand line.
+    --day DAY, -d DAY       Define the number of day of the simulation.
+Default 1 day.
+    --step STEP, -s STEP    Define the number of second of a time step simulation.
+Default 60 seconds.

-Warning : SemSim requires these packages to be used in full :
+Warning : SemSim requires these packages to be used in full:

  * gridsim
- * influxdb

 5. Documentation
 ===